junxit/us-congress-bills-116/bill.md

   > - **(2)** for calendar years 2025 through 2029, not more than $40,000; and
   > - **(3)** for calendar year 2030 and thereafter, not more than $45,000.

 ## § 8.
-Formal sexual assault and harassment policies for transportation network companies
+Formal sexual assault and harassment policies for transportation network companies and for-hire vehicle companies

-- **(a)** *Requirement* Not later than 180 days after the date of enactment of this Act, each transportation network company shall issue, in consultation with labor unions representing TNC drivers of each such transportation network company, if applicable, a formal policy with respect to transportation sexual assault or harassment incidents.
+- **(a)** *Requirement* Not later than 180 days after the date of enactment of this Act, each transportation network company and for-hire vehicle company shall issue, in consultation with labor unions representing TNC drivers of each such transportation network company or FVC drivers of each for-hire vehicle company, if applicable, a formal policy with respect to transportation sexual assault or harassment incidents.
 - **(b)** *Contents* The policy required under subsection (a) shall include—
   - **(1)** a statement indicating that no transportation sexual assault or harassment incident is acceptable under any circumstance;
   - **(2)** procedures that facilitate the reporting of a transportation sexual assault or harassment incident, including—
-    - **(A)** appropriate public outreach activities; and
+    - **(A)** appropriate public outreach activities;
-    - **(B)** confidential phone and internet-based opportunities for reporting;
+    - **(B)** confidential phone and internet-based opportunities for reporting; and
+    - **(C)** TNC personnel or FVC personnel trained to receive reports;
-  - **(3)** procedures that TNC personnel should follow upon the reporting of a transportation sexual assault or harassment incident, including actions to protect affected individuals from continued sexual assault or harassment and to notify law enforcement when appropriate;
+  - **(3)** procedures that TNC personnel or FVC personnel should follow upon the reporting of a transportation sexual assault or harassment incident, including actions to protect affected individuals from continued sexual assault or harassment and to notify law enforcement when appropriate;
-  - **(4)** procedures that may limit or prohibit, to the extent practicable, future use of the transportation network company platform by any passenger or TNC driver who causes a transportation sexual assault or harassment incident; and
+  - **(4)** procedures that may limit or prohibit, to the extent practicable, future use of the transportation network company platform by any passenger or TNC driver, or future use of the for-hire vehicle company service by any passenger or FVC driver, who causes a transportation sexual assault or harassment incident; and
   - **(5)** training that is required for all appropriate personnel with respect to the policy required under subsection (a), including—
     - **(A)** specific training for such personnel who may receive reports of transportation sexual assault or harassment incidents; and
     - **(B)** recognizing and responding to potential human trafficking victims.
-- **(c)** *Passenger information* A transportation network company shall prominently display, on the internet website of the company and through the use of appropriate signage, a written statement that—
+- **(c)** *Passenger information* A transportation network company or for-hire vehicle company shall prominently display, on the internet website of the company and through the use of appropriate signage, a written statement that—
-  - **(1)** advises passengers that the transportation network company has adopted a formal policy with respect to transportation sexual assault or harassment incidents;
+  - **(1)** advises passengers that the transportation network company or for-hire vehicle company has adopted a formal policy with respect to transportation sexual assault or harassment incidents;
-  - **(2)** informs passengers, TNC drivers, and TNC personnel of the other major components of the transportation network company’s formal policy, including a statement indicating that no transportation sexual assault or harassment incident is acceptable under any circumstance; and
+  - **(2)** informs passengers, TNC drivers, TNC personnel, FVC drivers, and FVC personnel of the other major components of the transportation network company’s formal policy or the for-hire vehicle company’s formal policy, including a statement indicating that no transportation sexual assault or harassment incident is acceptable under any circumstance; and
   - **(3)** informs passengers of the procedure for reporting a transportation sexual assault or harassment incident.
-- **(d)** *Standard of care* Compliance with the requirements of this section, and any policy issued thereunder, shall not determine whether the transportation network company has acted with any requisite standard of care.
+- **(d)** *Standard of care* Compliance with the requirements of this section, and any policy issued thereunder, shall not determine whether the transportation network company or for-hire vehicle company has acted with any requisite standard of care.

 ## § 9.
 Data collection

-- **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Secretary of Transportation shall establish a program to annually collect and maintain data from each covered entity on—
+- **(a)** *In general* Not later than 1 year after the date of enactment of this Act, the Secretary of Transportation shall establish a program to annually collect and maintain data from each covered entity, or, as appropriate, a State or local entity that provides authorized transportation service, on—
-  - **(1)** the number of transportation sexual assault or harassment incidents reported to the covered entity, including—
+  - **(1)** the number of transportation sexual assault or harassment incidents reported to the covered entity or State or local entity that provides authorized transportation service, including—
     - **(A)** the number of incidents committed against passengers; and
-    - **(B)** the number of incidents committed against personnel or, in the case of a TNC, a TNC driver;
+    - **(B)** the number of incidents committed against personnel or, in the case of a TNC or for-hire vehicle company, a TNC driver or a FVC driver, respectively;
-  - **(2)** the number of transportation sexual assault or harassment incidents reported to law enforcement by personnel of the covered entity; and
+  - **(2)** the number of transportation sexual assault or harassment incidents reported to law enforcement by personnel of the covered entity or State or local entity that provides authorized transportation services; and
   - **(3)** any transportation sexual assault or harassment incidents compiled and maintained under section 3507(g)(4)(A)(i) of title 46, United States Code.
 - **(b)** *Data availability* Subject to subsection (c), the Secretary shall make available to the public on the primary internet website of the Department of Transportation the data collected and maintained under subsection (a).
 - **(c)** *Data protection* Data made available under subsection (b) shall be made available in a manner that—
   - **(1)** protects the privacy and confidentiality of individuals involved in a transportation sexual assault or harassment incident;
-  - **(2)** precludes the connection of the data to any individual covered entity; and
+  - **(2)** precludes the connection of the data to any individual covered entity or a State or local entity that provides authorized transportation service; and
   - **(3)** is organized by mode of transportation.
 - **(d)** *Paperwork reduction* Subchapter I of chapter 35 of title 44, United States Code, does not apply to this Act.